 This was the remains of the Winter Garden, across West Street from the Trade Center Plaza.
 It once housed beautiful palm trees.

 Very moving were the impromptu memorials of flowers, notes, letters, and photographs of loved ones who had perished.
 Fortunately, none of my coworkers were hurt, but all knew someone or were connected via a friend or neighbor to someone who died.

-The black and white photographs were taken on Kodak CN400 film with a 1949-vintage Leica IIIC camera with 50 mm f/3.5 Red Dot Elmar lens.
+I took the black and white photographs with Kodak CN400 film using my 1949-vintage Leica IIIC camera with a 5 cm ƒ/3.5 Red Dot Elmar lens.
 This was the post-war coated version of the famous Elmar lens, in production until the 1960s.
-This, as well as the later f/2.8 version, are wonderful performers when adapted to Leica, Micro 4/3, or Fuji X digital cameras (and, of course, are excellent on film).
-The IIIC is still in regular use, but I sold the Red Dot Elmar lens.
+This, as well as the later ƒ/2.8 version, are wonderful performers when adapted to Leica, Micro 4/3, or Fuji X digital cameras (and, of course, are best on film).
+My IIIC is still in regular use, but I sold the Red Dot Elmar lens.

 Updated August 15, 2014, with added photograph.